kristianbangsoe/Occupa/README.md

 ### On Mac

 * Make sure you have the latest version of Visual Studio and Xcode
-* Open the Occupa.sln in Visual Studio
+* Open the occupaTab.sln in Visual Studio
 * Make sure that Occupa.ios is set as startup project
 * Confirm that the debug is set to an iPad of your choice
 * Push the play button to build and run the application